wavefrontHQ/docs/pages/doc/proxies_preprocessor_rule_conditions.md

 ---
 You can set up your environment to apply a [proxy preprocessor rule](proxies_preprocessor_rules.html) only when multiple conditions are met or when certain conditions are met and other conditions are not met.

-{% include tip.html content="Starting with Proxy 9.x, `*blacklist` has been replaced with `*blocklist` and `*whitelist` has been replaced with `*allowlist`.
+{% include tip.html content="Starting with Proxy 9.x, `*blacklist` has been replaced with `*block` and `*whitelist` has been replaced with `*allow`.
 This documentation page uses the new configuration parameter names. " %}

 ## Example

-For example, you might want to blocklist spans only if it
+For example, you might want to block list spans only if it
 * has span tags that match both `"span.kind"="server"` and (`"http.status_code"="302"` or `"http.status_code"="404"`)
 * and has no span tags that match `debug=true`